 Most turntable platters are made from metal, acrylic, or high-density fiberboard that doesn’t prevent this interference.

 Audiophiles differ on a great many things, and turntable preference is just one of many.
 Another one is turntable mats.
-Mats are used to keep the record from slipping while on the platter, reduce vibration, and reduce static electricity.
+Mats are used to keep the record from slipping while on the platter, reduce vibration interference, and reduce static electricity build up.

 This cork turntable mat by Pro-Spin is perfect for 33 and 45 RPM records.
 These mats are designed to better match the LP surface grooves, which leads to better definition in mid and lower frequencies.